-In many cases, the firm is permitted to deliver or repledge financial instruments received as collateral.
+In many cases, the firm is permitted to deliver or repledge financial instruments received as collateral when entering into repurchase agreements.
 The firm is also permitted to deliver or repledge these financial instruments in connection with other secured financings and collateralized derivative transactions.

-The firm also pledges certain financial instruments owned in connection with other secured financings to counterparties who may or may not have the right to deliver or repledge them.
+The firm also pledges certain financial instruments owned in connection with repurchase agreements and other secured financings to counterparties who may or may not have the right to deliver or repledge them.